sdrfnord/Snoopy/README.md

 8. CONTACT
 ==============
 The code was written by Glenn (with the exception of Walter's web interface).
-You can email him via glenn@sensepost.com or bug^H^H^H follow him on Twitter: @glennzw.
+You can email him via glenn@sensepost.com or follow him on Twitter: @glennzw.
 Glenn's not a developer, and apologies for his poor code.
-He's a hacker, and this tool let him hack you.
+He's a hacker, and this tool lets him hack you.

 Acknowledgements
 -----------------